 (a) In a proceeding for dissolution of marriage, legal separation,

-declaration of invalidity of marriage, dissolution of a civil union, a proceeding for child support
+declaration of invalidity of marriage, or dissolution of a civil union, a proceeding for child support

-following dissolution of the marriage or civil union by a court that lacked personal
+following a legal separation or dissolution of the marriage or civil union by a court that lacked personal

 jurisdiction over the absent spouse, a proceeding for modification of a

 previous order for child support under Section 510 of this Act, or any